Home

 Q: How do I know when I’m eligible to get my free credit reports?

-A: Soon free reports will be phased in during a nine-month period, rolling from the West Coast to the East beginning December 1, 2004.
-Beginning September 1, 2005, free credit reports will be accessible to all Americans, regardless of where they live.
+A: Soon a free credit bureau report will be phased in during a nine-month period, rolling from the West Coast to the East beginning December 1, 2004.
+Beginning September 1, 2005, free reports will be accessible to all Americans, regardless of where they live.

 Everyone in the Western states Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming can order their free credit reports beginning December 1, 2004.